 Treatment Technique (TT) - A required process intended to reduce the level of a contaminant in drinking water.
+Nanograms per liter (ng/L) - Corresponds to one part of liquid to one trillion parts of liquid (parts per trillion - ppt).

 WHAT DOES THIS INFORMATION MEAN?